jaredririe/backendology/drafts/microservices-huge-mistake.md

 > 7. Transport cost is zero.
 > 8. The network is homogeneous.[^4]

-The network is reliable
+#### Never assume the network is reliable.

-Latency is zero
+When writing code that calls an external service, remember to handle failure scenarios.
+What happens if your request never makes it to the other service?
+Will you retry, propagate the failure upwards, log an error, or do nothing?
+If you choose to retry, at what rate will you retry and for how long?
+What if your request is making it to the external service and being processed but the response is never making it back to you?

+When a system is a traditional monolith, the external service is just another part of the monolith so you’re just making a function call, not a network call; if you’re up, they’re up.
+The failure modes are limited.

+#### Network latency is not zero.

+Although it takes time to make a function call, it’s so minimal that for most purposes it can be considered zero latency.
+A network call on the other hand will take a nontrivial amount of time (maybe 2ms).
+When moving to microservices, it’s important to be mindful when crossing service boundaries.
+Perhaps your algorithm used to make a few thousand function calls in a monolith.
+For MSA, the system was split into services such that your function calls become network calls.
+This does not impact the Big-O runtime of the algorithm but it does change the constant!
+Could the result of the call be cached?
+Could the number of calls be reduced?

-Topology doesn't change
+Topology doesn’t change

 ### Change of mindset

 Working with distributed systems requires a change of mindset.
 Most of us learned how to program by writing simple command-line applications.
-Perhaps your first program was the iconic "Hello, world" and then you progressed to code that could read in a file, make some changes and spit out another file.
+Perhaps your first program was the iconic “Hello, world” and then you progressed to code that could read in a file, make some changes and spit out another file.
 We develop a mental model of how our code executes with the simplified assumptions that can be made in a **single computer environment**.
 Once a system of computers must solve a problem *together*, the assumptions we could make before turn into misconceptions.

 Communicating with another computer is fundamentally different.
 The network which connects the computers is not reliable.
 Requests will take some non-zero amount of time to travel to and be processed by the other computer.
 Technically a function call within a computer is also a non-zero amount of time, but in the context of a networked system, we can disregard it (the optimizer may choose to in line the code in the function, literally removing it)